OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG.md

 ### Reverse Engineering, Cracking and Anti-Reverse-Engineering

+- Contribute reverse engineering write-ups to describe specific processes, tools and techniques
+- Help us figure out resiliency testing processes and obfuscation metrics
+- Solving crackmes and contributing a tutorial to the guide (preferable a technique that's not already documented.
+Check the TOC first).
+- Writing and adding new crackmes along with solutions (should also describe something not already in the guide.
+Cracking white-boxes, dynamic analysis using an emulator / introspection, etc. etc.).

+The following sections in the MSTG deal with reverse engineering:

 - [Android Reverse Engineering](Document/0x05c-Reverse-Engineering-and-Tampering.md) and
 - [Android Anti-Reversing Defenses](Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md)
 - [iOS Reverse Engineering](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06c-Reverse-Engineering-and-Tampering.md)
 - [iOS Anti-Reversing Defenses](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md)
 - [Assessing Anti-Reverse Engineering Schemes](Document/0x07b-Assessing-Anti-Reverse-Engineering-Schemes.md)

+## Project Dashboard

 As preparation for the workshop, open tasks were converted into issues and organized as a [GitHub project](https://github.com/OWASP/owasp-mstg/projects/1).
 Thanks again to Romuald for taking the initiative.
 This project will be the basis for our ongoing work, but also for the OWASP Summit in particular.